cardano-foundation/CIPs/treasury-donation/README.md

 ## Abstract

 Cardano's treasury is currently denominated purely in ADA and has no source of revenue other than the existing reward splitting mechanism implemented at the protocol level.
-This CIP intends to diversity the treasury holdings and increase protocol revenue to the treasury.
+This CIP intends to diversify the treasury holdings and increase protocol revenue to the treasury.

 ## Motivation